Quick Page Links:

 How much sleep do babies need, how you can help your baby fall, or stay asleep.

-Babies need a lot of sleep during the first few months of their lives, so it is important to ensure that they are sleeping as much as possible.
+Babies need a lot of sleep during the first few months of their lives, so it is vital to ensure that they are sleeping as much as possible.

 Because babies have been “molded” since conception to prepare for life outside of the uterus, they have also been preparing for the all-important aspect of sleep.
 From the moment the fetus is fully formed, their body goes through a period of rapid transformation during the remainder of their time in the uterus in preparation for sleep.